-Level 1: Student is unable to write any sentences.

-- Level 2: Student is able to write a sentence or two with help. - Level 3: Student is able to write two or three sentences with help. - Level 4: Student is able to write three sentences independently.
+- Level 1: Student is unable to write any of the sentences that have been taught. - Level 2: Student is able to write one sentence that has been taught with help. - Level 3: Student is able to write one or two sentences with minimal help. - Level 4: Student is able to write three sentences easily and independently.